 The City generally hires certain professionals for the debt issuing process in order to comply with generally accepted best practices, any and all local, State and Federal laws and previous debt provisions/covenants.
-The Finance Team will prepare and review, to administer all legal paperwork, and to-monitor market conditions to ensure all debt achieves interest rates capital is obtained at the lowest reasonable market price in line with similarly rated municipalities and credits under current market conditions.
+The Finance Team will prepare and review all legal paperwork and monitor market conditions to ensure all debt achieves interest rates in line with similarly rated municipalities and credits under current market conditions.